csbarnett/cb_website/content/blog/arrow/index.md

 title: "Working With Large Data in R With Apache Arrow and DuckDB"
 author: "Chris Barnett"
 date: "2023-08-31"
-excerpt: Some times we have data files that are larger than R can store in memory.
+excerpt: Sometimes we have data files that are larger than R can store in memory.
 Apache Arrow and DuckDB allow the user to manipulate and query these files while they remain on disk, much like working with an SQL database.
 ---